visika/tesi-magistrale/thesis.typ

 holding first and second place with lowest discrepancies with respect to reference most of the time, while the small and medium MACE-MP-0 models lag behind.

+A discussion on the importance of parameters can be made, considering that $alpha$ is an H-bonded geometrical parameter, and can be deemed more important in the evaluation of the performance of the models, with respect to $beta$ that is not H-bonded, and is allowed a relatively bigger range of motion.

 #figure(
   image("simulazioni/02_water/02_dimer/01_optimize/MACE-ICE13-1/final.png"),
   caption: [